Do you want to be productive in God’s economy? Then, your primary aim is to do this: live faithfully.

 - Once you’ve identified the habit, decide when, how often, and for how long (if applicable) you’ll practice it.

-- Write the habit in your planner as if it’s an appointment or meeting.
+- Write the habit in your ABIDE & FOCUS Planner (or other planner) as if it’s an appointment or meeting.

 - Increase your consistency by using a habit tracker or anchoring the habit to something you already do without fail.